-William P. Keane has extensive jury-trial experience obtained in 26 years of criminal and civil litigation practice.
-Mr. Keane chairs the firm’s Complex Litigation Department and the White Collar Crime and Internal Corporate Investigations Group.
-He is a Fellow of the American College of Trial Lawyers.
-He practices complex civil and criminal litigation with an emphasis in white collar criminal defense, commercial and intellectual property litigation, and corporate internal investigations.
-He has recently defended federal criminal and enforcement actions involving allegations of accounting and insider-trading fraud, Medicare fraud, tax violations, trade-secret theft, and antitrust violations and, on the civil side, has recently litigated patent-royalty and software-licensing disputes, among other intellectual property and business litigation matters.
+William P. Keane has extensive trial experience obtained in nearly 30 years of criminal and civil litigation practice.
+Mr. Keane chairs Farella's Complex Litigation Department.
+He is also a Fellow of the American College of Trial Lawyers.
+He practices complex civil and criminal litigation with an emphasis in white collar criminal and regulatory defense, corporate internal investigations and commercial and intellectual property litigation.

 Prior to joining the firm in 1997, Mr. Keane was an Assistant United States Attorney in the U.S. Attorney’s Silicon Valley Office in San Jose for more than six years, where he specialized in white collar criminal prosecutions.
 In his criminal defense practice, Mr. Keane has represented clients facing a broad range of criminal and civil-enforcement investigations and cases.
-He has extensive experience in defending clients in securities-fraud matters being investigated and charged by the U.S. Securities and Exchange Commission and the U.S. Attorney's Office.
-He has also represented clients in criminal cases involving antitrust, Medicare fraud, environmental law, off-label marketing, tax violations, mail, wire and computer fraud, false claims, banking-regulation violations and export and money laundering violations.
-He regularly leads corporate internal investigations, including on accounting, fraud, FCPA and pharmaceutical-industry matters.
+He has extensive experience in defending clients in securities-fraud matters being investigated and charged by the U.S. Securities and Exchange Commission and the U.S. Attorney's Office and also in antitrust cases being prosecuted by the U.S. Department of Justice.
+He has also represented clients in criminal cases and investigations involving Medicare fraud, banking, environmental law, off-label pharmaceutical marketing, tax violations, mail, wire and computer fraud, government false claims, and export and money laundering violations.
+He regularly leads corporate internal investigations, including on accounting, fraud, FCPA, trade-secret and pharmaceutical-industry matters.

-Mr. Keane’s civil practice involves representation of clients in a variety of complex business and commercial litigation matters, including bank failure litigation, false claims and complex contract disputes, and intellectual property matters involving patent royalties, trade-secret misappropriation, software licensing, and trademark and copyright.
+Mr. Keane’s civil practice involves representation of clients in a variety of complex business and commercial litigation matters, including bank-failure litigation, unfair competition, false claims and complex contract disputes, and intellectual property matters involving patent royalties, trade-secret misappropriation, software licensing, and trademark and copyright.
 He has clients in the software, biotech, clean tech, Internet, information technology, online gaming and banking industries.
 He is currently defending a former bank officer named in litigation arising from a recent bank failure.

-Mr. Keane is listed in The Best Lawyers in America in the field of White Collar Criminal Defense.
-He has been listed in Northern California Super Lawyers for a number of years running.
-He serves as a media legal analyst for the case of U.S. v.
+Mr. Keane is listed in The Best Lawyers in America (White Collar Criminal Defense) and in Northern California Super Lawyers (2006-2015).
+He served as a media legal analyst for the BALCO steroids case of U.S. v.
 Barry Bonds, having appeared on a number of television news programs in the San Francisco Bay Area, including on KTVU Channel 2, NBC-11 and KRON4, as well as nationally on NBC’s Today Show.
 He has also provided commentary on the Roger Clemens trial and Lance Armstrong investigation.
 He is frequently quoted by numerous print and electronic news outlets, including the N.Y.
-Times, the Wall Street Journal, Sports Illustrated, USA Today, Bloomberg News, the San Francisco Chronicle, the San Jose Mercury News, and the legal dailies The Recorder and The Daily Journal.
+Times, the Wall Street Journal, Sports Illustrated, USA Today, Bloomberg News, the San Francisco Chronicle, the San Jose Mercury News, and the legal publications The Recorder and The Daily Journal.
 Mr. Keane also served as the technical legal and courtroom advisor to the director and writer of the independent movie “The Skeptic,” released in 2009.

-Mr. Keane has taught Federal Criminal Law and Legal Writing as an adjunct professor at U.C.
+Mr. Keane has served on the court-appointed U.S. Magistrate Judge Selection Committee for the Northern District of California.
+Mr. Keane has also taught Federal Criminal Law and Legal Writing as an adjunct professor at U.C.
 Hastings and is a frequent lecturer on white collar defense and commercial litigation strategies and legal-ethics issues.
 Mr. Keane also serves as a member of the Board of Directors of the Tony Patiño Fellowship, a non-profit corporation that awards law-school scholarships at U.C.
 Hastings, the University of Chicago, and Columbia University.
-He recently served a three-year term as a court-appointed Lawyer Representative to the Northern District of California Judicial Conference and also has been appointed by the same court to three terms as Criminal Justice Act counsel for indigent defendants.
+He was a court-appointed Lawyer Representative to the Northern District of California Judicial Conference and also has been appointed by the same court to four terms as Criminal Justice Act counsel for indigent defendants.